 13 Shows On Netflix Perfect For Couples Who Can't Agree On What To Watch

 Being coupled up is great.
 You love exactly the same pizza toppings, cat GIFs, and punk bands.
 But, somehow, when it comes to television, if you love a show, they despise it, and vice versa.
 The cure for TV strife?
-A comprehensive list of Netflix shows to watch with your girlfriend/boyfriend when you have different TV tastes.
+A comprehensive list of Netflix shows to watch with your significant other when you have different TV tastes.
 Netflix o'clock should never mean arguments, and there are plenty of shows that, for whatever reason, cross boundaries of genre and will have you crazy kids spooning for 12 hours straight on a marathon watching session on a rainy Sunday afternoon.

 Just make sure you stock up on snacks to go with your television marathon.
 Once you get started on any of the following, it's going to be a chore to tear yourself away from the screen to stock up on Ben n' Jerrys.
 Same for any pressing tasks that you need to get done: call your mom, take the garbage out, make sweet, sweet love.
 Now unplug the phone, get your pillow fort constructed, and consider calling in sick for the next few days.
 Let the harmonious TV watching/cuddling time with your sweetie commence.
 This is going to be so fun you might consider staycationing this summer.

 The Guardian called this show "frighteningly addictive" and that's an understatement.
 Made over the course of 10 years, this epic documentary series focuses on Steven Avery's enthralling story of exoneration and incarceration.
 It is ideal for fans of True Detective, the podcast Serial, and has become a true crime must-see show.

 Challenge your different taste in TV than that of your special person to withstand this incredible true crime series.